 and correction of irregularities of the teeth, bite, and jaws.
 Orthodontists also

-have specialized training in facial abnormalities and disorders of the jaw.
-You may
+have specialized training in facial abnormalities and jaw disorders.
+You may see an

-see an orthodontist after getting a referral from your general dentist.
-Your dentist
+orthodontist after getting a referral from your general dentist.
+Your dentist may

-may recommend orthodontic treatment to improve your bite and the appearance of your
+advise orthodontic treatment to improve your bite and the appearance of your face

-face and teeth.
-However, the American Dental Association recommends that every child
+and teeth.
+However, the American Dental Association advises that every child have

 Why choose orthodontic treatment?